-This year there was a very moderate Airborne commemoration due to COVID-19 More information on our news page
+In 2023 there will be a normal Airborne commemoration on friday september 15th at 15.00 More information on our news page

 During this ceremony, all British soldiers and civilians from Arnhem are commemorated who fell or who were killed by combat actions in Arnhem-West during the Battle of Arnhem in September 1944.

 In the logo of the Committee Airborne Commemoration Arnhem-West, in addition to the stylized forms of the monument, the emblems of the two British regiments that fought in Lombok in 1944: The Parachute Regiment and The South Staffordshire Regiment.

 With this annual commemoration in September, the Committee Airborne Remembrance Arnhem-West wants to keep the memory alive, of the sacrifices made by the British military, for the restoration of freedom and democracy in the Netherlands.
 It also looks at the Arnhem civilian casualties that fell during the Battle of Arnhem.

 Since 2016 the commemoration has taken place annually on Nassau Square in the Lombok district in Arnhem at the monument ‘Remember September 1944’ on the Friday of the commemoration weekend of the Battle of Arnhem.
 During this ceremony, all British soldiers who were killed in combat actions and Arnhem civilians who lost their lives in West Arnhem during the Battle of Arnhem are commemorated.

 This commemoration is organized by the Committee Airborne Commemoration Arnhem-West in close collaboration with the Montessori College Arnhem and the West Arnhemsche Muziekvereeniging.